Wolverine971/podcast/content/people/Nassim Taleb.md

 [Genealogy of the Incerto](https://www.fooledbyrandomness.com/genealogy.jpg) The above image doesn't help explain the Incerto but gives context to the topics mentioned in the series

+Beware of black swan events.
+Seems statistically impossible, but happen more often than you think.
+If we look at the past to try to predict the future we will be 90% right but there is always a chance that something unprecendented happens.
+A black swan is an unpredictable event that is beyond what is normally expected of a situation and has potentially severe consequences.
+Some examples are the rise of the Internet, the personal computer, World War I, the dissolution of the Soviet Union and the September 11, 2001 terrorist attacks.

 Other:
 [How to Profit from Chaos: Antifragile by Nassim Taleb](https://www.youtube.com/watch?v=zFxsklkk4YM)